maciej-ka/learning-notes/java.md

 Because we are calling another service,
 we need to set virtual threads, otherwise IO will be CPU blocking.

+Also if we would be talking with database.
+Generally recommendation is to enable virtual
+threads by default.

 application.properties
 ```
 spring.application.name=web